MFavour/divvy-Cyclistic/README.md

 In addition, the data on cyclists can be found in the link. https://www.divvybikes.com/system-data

 The data presented was arranged within month and was thought to be reliable because it had been collected and published by the organization.
+There were a few discrepancies in the statistics.